jbratcher/nuxt-netlify-cms-starter-kit/README.md

 2. Enter the Netlify URL of your site when prompted.
 3. Login with the account you created or one of the external providers, if you enabled them.

-#### To change netlify deploy url, run localStorage.removeItem("netlifySiteURL") in the browser console.
+> To change netlify deploy url, run localStorage.removeItem("netlifySiteURL") in the browser console.

 ### Use Netlify CMS Dashboard

 1. In your browser, navigate to `localhost:3000/admin`.
 2. Login
 3. From the dashboard, you can create, edit, and delete resources and resource types.

+### Start Creating

+At this point you should be able to start customizing the application to your requirements.